avanzosc/mrp-repair-addons/mrp_repair_expense/README.rst

 Mrp Repair Expense
 ==================

-* This module links the employ expenses with a repair order and also adds a shortcut from repairs to his own expenses.
+* This module links the employee expenses with a repair order and also adds a shortcut from repairs to his own expenses.

-*It also includes all expense lines on the repair order.
+* Expense lines will be visible in repair orders.

-*On the expenses a new field repair ordes is created and the new expenses lines had the repair's order analytic account.
+* Expense lines will be linked to a repair order in order to use the orders analytic account for expense lines.

 Credits